tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
-The previous model says that the weight is equal to a constant value that we call intercept.
+The previous model says the weight is equal to a constant value called intercept.
 How do we make the weight change as length changes?
 The answer: Add a slope!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->